suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Images/MonthlyCharges%20plot.jpg"/>

-People who churned on the service had higher monthly charges on average as compared to customers who did not churn on the service.
-As could be seen, there is an average amount of 80 dollars per month paid by churned customers whereas non-churned customers pay 60 dollars per annum approximately.
-This can show that price also plays and important role in determining if customers are going to stay in the service or leave it.
+Customers who churned had higher monthly charges on average than non-churned customers, with an average of $80 compared to $60 annually.
+This shows that pricing is a significant factor in customer retention.
+Providers should offer competitive pricing packages and incentives to retain customers and reduce churn rates.

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Images/monthlycharges%20vs%20churn%20boxplot.jpg"/>